 The Paris Fire Brigade hold their traditional Bastille Day ball on this evening.
-In addition, many of the Paris fire stations open their doors to the public on both July 13th and 14th.
-Obviously, this is not a good time for homes or buildings to catch fire!
+In addition, many of the Paris fire stations open their doors to the public from July 13th to 15th.
+This is not a good time for homes or buildings to catch fire!

 July 14th – Military Parade

 The traditional military parade takes place from 9:00 a.m. onwards on the Champs-Elysées.
 If you’re planning to be there, the closest metros are Champs-Elysées Clemenceau and Franklin D. Roosevelt.
 Each year there is a special theme for the parade.